 Now it’s time to put these tools to use!
 Grab that tool kit and launch your dev career today at RealToughCandy.io.

-It's important to have a balance of quality web developer tools.
+It's important to have a balance of quality web development tools for beginners.
 1. You need a reliable computer that has enough RAM and storage to support your code.
 2. Explore which coding-enabled browser best fits your needs.
 3. Pick a code editor that suits your coding experience level.
 4. Learn to code with books and online courses.
 5. Find some code playgrounds where you can experiment with code snippets.
 6. Select a good web hosting plan.
 7. Consider using cloud services.
 8. Become familiar with UX/UI software 9.
 Use gear that's ergonomic.
 10. Accessorize with external hard drives and code-related clothing.